The Study in Portugal Network study abroad program is the only program of its kind in Portugal, fully designed for North-American students.

 SiPN is the only study abroad program in Portugal supported and fully recognized by the Portuguese Ministry of Education.

-Message from the U.S. Ambassador to Portugal
+Message from the former U.S. Ambassador to Portugal

 For those of you seriously considering studying abroad, there is no better location than right here in Portugal.
 Portugal offers excellent education at a reasonable cost, with many courses in English, and Portuguese universities are rapidly becoming as cosmopolitan as their American counterparts.